4.4 Pro Forma Adjustments

 present any related dis-synergies; the dis-synergies may not be presented “net”

-Statements.
-For examples of adjustments to historical
+against the synergies.
+For examples of adjustments to historical financial

-may be required, see Appendix
+required, see Appendix

 A.